dfcastellanos/ADMiniSter/README.md

 ADMinister stems from "Ascii Data Minimalist management Suite."
 Its goal is to provide a collection of simple yet powerful tools to manage plain text files storing numerical data.
-Despite their drawbacks regarding reading speed or information density, plain text files remain the most widely available form of numerical data storage.
+Despite their drawbacks regarding reading speed or information density, plain text files remain the most widely available form of numerical data storage in many fields such as academic research.
 The reason behind that is not only historical.
 Whenever performance or storage capabilities are not a concern, using plain text files for numerical data storage presents many advantages.
 Namely, it is human-friendly, readable by most applications out of the box, and since the data is encoded into characters instead of in binary form, it is system-independent.
-For this latter reason, their compatibility with future applications or machines is also guaranteed.
+For the latter reason, their compatibility with future applications or machines is also guaranteed (which is of the utmost importance for e.g., scientific research, where some findings might become specially relevant in decades).
 All these reasons make plain text data storage a very attractive solution whenever performance allows it.